Rachel Chapman

 “Naw, just working up to apologizing,” he said.

 Pastor Mike had been our youth counselor.
 He was also a pervert.
 A fact we’d taken advantage of when we robbed the church in high school.
-Pasted Mike was probably twenty-five, old enough to be balding, but he had a soft spot for teenage girls.
+Pastor Mike was probably twenty-five, old enough to be balding, but he had a soft spot for teenage girls.
 He used to hang around Archway Manor Mobile Home Park blasting Christian rock on a boom box.
 He promised us “local youths'' that Jesus wasn’t corny and could save even our redneck souls.
 Most kids went for the free chicken dinners and pancake breakfasts.
 That’s why Billy and I started going there, until we noticed the collection portion of service.

 The night we robbed the Methodist, I wore a low cut bubble gum pink top that I’d swiped from my mom’s closet while she was passed out on the couch.
 It was too low for the church’s annual chicken BBQ, but the perfect cut for peaking Pastor Mike’s interest.
 Church ladies in calico dresses whispered about me while I gnawed on a chicken thigh.